xob0t/go-out/readme.md

 Ensure that [ExifTool by Phil Harvey](https://exiftool.org/) is available in your PATH or the current working directory.

 The output of Takeout is influenced by the language settings of the Takeout page.
-This tool works best with English output.
+Currently, this tool works best with English output.
 To generate a Takeout export in English, use the following link:
 https://takeout.google.com/settings/takeout/custom/photos?hl=en